noahehall/multicloud/providers/aws/services/Storage/ebs.md

     - The maximum credit bucket size is 10.
     - credits are not shared between snapshots

+### RAID

+- In traditional on-premises data centers, RAID arrays write data across multiple disks.
+  - When used with Amazon EBS, RAID writes across multiple volumes
+- is accomplished at the software level, use any RAID configuration supported by the operating system for your instance
+- any RAID level is supported but only RAID 0 is recommended
+- Some instance types can drive more I/O throughput than what you can provision for a single EBS volume.
+  - join multiple volumes together in a RAID 0 configuration to use the available bandwidth for these instances.

 ### monitoring

 - detect issues with volume inconsistencies, space utilization, and performance bottlenecks.
 Visibility into resource use helps when optimizing volume sizes and determining storage capacity needs.
+- I/O characteristics drive the performance behavior of the volume

 #### volume status checks